 Today I bring you as a proposal these incredible whole wheat carob sandwich cookies.
 An excellent idea for a school snack, much more nutritious and also delicious.
-Or perhaps, also to enjoy something delicious at any time of the day.
+Or perhaps, also to enjoy something sweet at any time of the day.
 Cheer up with this recipe and fill these whole wheat sandwich cookies with your favorite filling and surprise yourself!

 Among its most notable benefits, carob flour helps control weight, provides iron and calcium, reduces cholesterol, acts as a prebiotic (vegetable fibers) by stimulating intestinal regulation and as an antioxidant.
 Similarly, because it is high in fiber, it slows down the absorption of its components, generating greater satiety and reducing appetite.